jamescarson3/ctls2017/docs/intro_to_linux_02.md

 folder1  folder2  folder3
 ```

 Now we have some folders to work with.
-To "open" a folder and see the contents, first navigate into that folder using the `cd` (change directory) command.
+To "open" a folder, navigate into that folder using the `cd` (change directory) command.
 This process is analogous to double-clicking a folder on Windows or Mac:

 ```
 $ pwd